edwizhan/MyQuizApp/WebApp/README.md

 ## Contributing

 If you would like to contribute to the Quiz App, please submit a pull request with your changes.
-We welcome all contributions, big or small!
+All contributions are welcome, big or small!